web3-storage/docs/docs/how-tos/list.md

 ---
 title: List
-description: Learn how to list the files you've uploaded to Web3.Storage
+description: Learn how to list the files you've uploaded to Web3.Storage in this quick how-to guide.
 ---

 # How to list files uploaded to Web3.Storage
+In this how-to guide, you'll learn about the different ways that you can **list the files that you've uploaded to Web3.Storage.**
+Once you've [stored some files][howto-store] using Web3.Storage, you'll want to see a list of what you've uplodaded.
+There are two ways you can do this:
+- Using the

+## Using the Web3.Storage website

-Once you've [stored some files][howto-store] using Web3.Storage, you can see a list of everything you've uploaded on the [Files page on the Web3.Storage website][site-files].
+You can see a list of everything you've uploaded to Web3.Storage on the [Files page][site-files] on the Web3.Storage website.
+If you don't need to work with this list programmatically, using the website may be a simpler choice.

 ![A screenshot of the file listing available at https://web3.storage/files when logged in to your account](../images/files-listing.png)

-The [Files page][site-files] provides a convenient overview of your stored data, with links to view your files using an [IPFS gateway][ipfs-docs-gateway] and information about how the data is being stored on the [decentralized storage networks][concepts-decentralized-storage] that Web3.Storage uses under the hood.
+This [Files page][site-files] provides a convenient overview of your stored data, including links to view your files in your browser via an [IPFS gateway][ipfs-docs-gateway] and information about how the data is being stored on the [decentralized storage networks][concepts-decentralized-storage] that Web3.Storage uses under the hood.
+## Using the Web3.Storage client

-You can also access a listing of your uploads from your application code using the Web3.Storage client.
-This guide will show you how to use the [JavaScript client library][reference-js-client] to fetch a complete listing of all the data you've uploaded using Web3.Storage.
+To easily integrate Web3.Storage programmatically in your apps or services, you can also access a listing of your uploads from your code using the Web3.Storage client.
+In the example below, this guide walks through how to use the [JavaScript client library][reference-js-client] to fetch a complete listing of all the data you've uploaded using Web3.Storage.

-## Installing the client
+### Installing the client

 In your JavaScript project, add the `web3.storage` package to your dependencies: